History Of Fellowship Dallas

 The church’s emphasis on God’s grace, sound biblical teaching and authentic community, combined with a contemporary, informal format, led to continued growth in the ‘80s and early ‘90s.
 Because of overcrowding and inadequate parking, the church was forced to pursue a new location.
 It eventually purchased an office complex at Meadow Lane and Central Expressway and renovated it into a church facility.
 The church moved there and changed its name to Fellowship Bible Church Dallas in August 1993.

-After almost 35 years, and with over 2,500 people calling Fellowship Dallas their church home today, the commitments to God’s grace, sound biblical teaching and authentic community remain foundational.
+After almost 40 years, and with approximately 3,000 people calling Fellowship Dallas their church home today, the commitments to God’s grace, sound biblical teaching and authentic community remain foundational.
 We are a church of small groups, called “Community Groups”, believing that they are the best environment for people to grow spiritually as they engage in learning biblical truth, connect to one another in authentic relationships, and live out their faith with a sense of mission and purpose.
-A new emphasis for Fellowship in recent years is our role in transforming the neighborhoods and community around us through outreach ministries such as our Bridging the Gap food ministry, our Refugee Empowerment Pathway, our work with Conrad High School in Vickery Meadow, and a church plant at Hotchkiss Elementary School in Merriman Park near White Rock Lake.
+A new emphasis for Fellowship in recent years is our role in transforming the neighborhoods and community around us through outreach ministries such as our Bridging the Gap food ministry, our work with refugees in Vickery Meadow through the Melting Pot, and our work with Conrad High School in Vickery Meadow.

 As always, the atmosphere at Fellowship beautifully attracts both Christians and those who are still seeking to know more about a relationship with Jesus Christ.
 We intentionally communicate the transforming power of grace and truth, which says that people can become the new creations God promises and our hearts crave.
-Though we’ve undergone significant change in the past few years with the transition to a new location, new leadership and new vision, something that has not changed is our deep desire to proclaim the Gospel of God’s amazing grace and to spread the love of Jesus into the surrounding neighborhoods, the city of Dallas, and beyond that to the world.
+We are seeing more and more diversity among those who call Fellowship Dallas home, a blessing that thrills us as we better reflect the beauty and richness of the global Body of Christ.
+Though we’ve undergone significant change over the years with transitions to new locations, new leadership and new vision, something that has not changed is our deep desire to proclaim the Gospel of God’s amazing grace and to spread the love of Jesus to each other and into the surrounding neighborhoods, the city of Dallas, and beyond that to the world.
 We strive to be a church that would be greatly missed if we were not here.

 Like many other established churches, we at Fellowship are living through what it means to be the Body of Christ in an increasingly complex, post-modern era and to an increasingly diverse, un-churched community and upcoming generation.
 It is an exciting and challenging time, much like it must have been back in 1977 when God was birthing something new.
-As was true then and throughout Fellowship’s blessed history, we find ourselves once again in complete dependence on God for wisdom, favor and guidance.
+As was true then and throughout Fellowship’s blessed history, we find ourselves in complete dependence on God for wisdom, favor and guidance.
 Another constant is our commitment to the Great Commission and the Great Commandment as we pursue our mission of leading people in a growing relationship with Jesus Christ.
-Now, as we enter the second decade of the 21st century, we are focusing our vision on being a midtown Dallas church of grace-filled people empowered for community transformation and new church formation so that the Gospel is faithfully transferred from person to person and generation to generation.
+Now, more than half way through the second decade of the 21st century, we are focusing our vision on being a midtown Dallas church of grace-filled people empowered for community transformation and new church formation so that the Gospel is faithfully transferred from person to person and generation to generation.